nesmamanasra/E-commerce-Business-Document/README.md

 - Payment gateway integration: API integration (e.g., PayPal API, Stripe API)
 - Shipping and logistics integration: API integration (e.g., UPS API, FedEx API)
 - Hosting: Amazon Web Services (AWS) or Microsoft Azure
+### Time Estimation:

+Based on our initial assessment, we estimate the development timeline for your e- commerce website as follows:

+- Requirements gathering and analysis: 1 week
+- Design and prototyping: 2 weeks
+- Front-end development: 4 weeks
+- Back-end development and integration: 6 weeks
+- Testing and quality assurance: 2 weeks
+- Deployment and post-launch support: 1 week
+Just so you know, the above estimates may vary based on the complexity of the project and any additional features or customizations requested during the development process.
+### Delivery Methodology:

+We propose adopting an Agile delivery methodology for the development of your e- commerce website.
+This approach will allow for iterative development, regular

+feedback, and incremental feature delivery.
+We will organize the project into sprints, each lasting 2 to 3 weeks.
+In the development process, we will keep open lines of communication to make sure you are happy with the project's progress.